LeionTamer/sveltekit-azure-demoapp/README.md

 @tailwind utilities;
 ```

-Optionally you can create an alias in the svelte config
+Enable the static assets by adding the configuration for files

 ```
 import path from 'path' // require for path resolution
 kit: {
   ...,
+		alias: {
-  '@styles': path.resolve('./src/styles') // create an alias for path styles }
+			'@styles': resolve('./src/styles'), // create an alias for path styles },
+		files: {
+			lib: 'src/lib', // enables loading of static assets in the lib folder
+			assets: 'static'
+		}
+}
 ```